 Answers to questions on notice

-122. The answer to a question on notice shall be given by delivering it to the Clerk.
+122. The answer to a question on notice shall be given by delivering a hard copy and an electronic copy to the Clerk.
 A copy shall be supplied to the Member who asked the question and the question and answer shall be printed in Hansard.

 CHAPTER 11